dojoVader/dojovader.github.io/_posts/2024-17-12-Shopify-Config-Section-and-Templates.md

 **App blocks**: These are blocks that are defined by an app and can be used in any section.
 They are defined in the blocks folder of the app.

 **Section blocks**: These are blocks that are defined in a section and can only be used in that section.
-They are defined in the blocks folder of the section.
+They are defined in the blocks schema of the section.